Chutlhu/shamans/README.md

 The following datasets are used in the paper:
 - for speech data: TIMIT dataset;
 - pyroomacoustics was used to generate the spatial (with directivity) room impulse responses (RIRs) for the experiments;
-- SPEAR challenge data for the ATFs and ATF interpolation models, avalilable [here](https://drive.google.com/drive/folders/1Op9KCV5bqh2CyjYByy3eVpyIkRy_EaDs?usp=sharing).
+- SPEAR challenge data for the ATFs and ATF interpolation models, avalilable [here](https://drive.google.com/drive/folders/1TNzmW4RWqV4RMq-mVSH2hSedDv3HOtsU?usp=sharing).
+  Download all the files and put them in the `data/` folder

 # Network architecture